For dating-app photos

 What works instead is creating your own 'ring light effect' using multiple small LED panels or even phone flashlights positioned around your camera.
 For targeted under-eye brightening, a small LED panel positioned 2 feet below your phone (shining upward) eliminates dark circles without flattening your entire face structure.
 This setup scored 7.4/10 versus 6.1/10 for traditional ring lights.

-For budget alternatives, two $12 LED work lights positioned at 45-degree angles on either side of your camera create better results than any ring light I tested.
+For budget alternatives, two $12 LED work lights positioned at 45-degree angles on either side of your camera create better results than typical ring-light setups.
 The key is using multiple smaller light sources instead of one large circular source.
 This preserves natural shadow gradients while providing even illumination.
 Position them 3-4 feet away and angle slightly downward to avoid harsh shadows under the nose and chin.

 The data